Ginni Rometty: Industry reception

 Rometty's tenure as CEO has met with criticism as well, during her tenure, IBM revenue dropped from $104 billion in 2012 to $60 billion in 2020.
 By 2016, she had been named among the worst CEOs by publications including the Motley Fool, Forbes, the Wall Street Journal, and 24/7 Wallstreet.
 She was criticized by investors for 22 consecutive quarters of revenue decline between 2012 and the summer of 2017, and by IBM employees for accepting pay bonuses during times of layoffs and offshoring.

 In May 2019, Rometty received the Edison Achievement Award for her commitment to innovation throughout her career.

 Personal life

 Virginia Nicosia married Mark Anthony Rometty, a private-equity investor, in 1979.
-With no children, the couple divides their time between New York and Bonita Springs, Florida.
+With no children, they divide their time between New York and Naples, Florida.
 She goes to Broadway shows and participates in scuba diving as a hobby.
-In 2014, Rometty became the third female member of the Augusta National Golf Club, following the lead of Condoleezza Rice.
+In 2014, she became the third female member of the Augusta National Golf Club, following the lead of Condoleezza Rice.